razabg/StudentManagement_Flask/README.md

 ## Technologies Used

 - **Backend:**
-  - [Flask](https://flask.palletsprojects.com/): A lightweight WSGI web application framework in Python.
+  - [Flask](https://flask.palletsprojects.com/): A lightweight WSGI web application framework in Python, extended for REST API development and database integration.
-  - [Flask-RESTX](https://flask-restx.readthedocs.io/): An extension for Flask that adds support for quickly building REST APIs.
-  - [Flask-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/): An extension for Flask that adds support for SQLAlchemy.
-  - [Flask-Migrate](https://flask-migrate.readthedocs.io/): An extension that handles SQLAlchemy database migrations for Flask applications using Alembic.
-  - [Flask-Bcrypt](https://flask-bcrypt.readthedocs.io/): A Flask extension that provides bcrypt hashing utilities for your application.
+- **API:**
+  - REST API: The application provides a comprehensive RESTful API for managing students and their grades.
 - **Database:**
-  - [PostgreSQL](https://www.postgresql.org/): A powerful, open-source object-relational database system.
+  - [PostgreSQL](https://www.postgresql.org/): A powerful, open-source object-relational database system, managed with SQLAlchemy and Alembic for migrations.
-  - [SQLAlchemy](https://www.sqlalchemy.org/): The Python SQL toolkit and Object Relational Mapper.
-  - [Alembic](https://alembic.sqlalchemy.org/): A lightweight database migration tool for usage with the SQLAlchemy Database Toolkit.
 - **Deployment:**
   - [Docker](https://www.docker.com/): A platform for developing, shipping, and running applications in containers.
 - **AWS Integration:**
   - [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html): The AWS SDK for Python, used for services like S3 for file uploads.

 ## Getting Started